Wirecloud/wirecloud/docs/installation_and_admin_guide.md

             ...
     </VirtualHost>

-Assuming that your wirecloud instance is available at `/opt/wirecloud_instance`, you should have something similar to:
+Assuming that your wirecloud instance is available at `/opt/wirecloud_instance` and you created a `wirecloud` user on the system, you should have something similar to:

     <VirtualHost *:80>
             ...
             ### Wirecloud ###
             WSGIPassAuthorization On

-            WSGIDaemonProcess wirecloud python-path=/opt/wirecloud_instance
+            WSGIDaemonProcess wirecloud python-path=/opt/wirecloud_instance user=wirecloud group=wirecloud
             WSGIScriptAlias / /opt/wirecloud_instance/wirecloud_instance/wsgi.py
             <Location />
                     WSGIProcessGroup wirecloud